Pooja P. Advani, MBBS, MD

 Director, Breast Oncology and Clinical Trials Education, Medical Director of Cancer Infusion Services, Professor of Medicine and Winterhof Family Professor of Breast Oncology, UCSF Helen Diller Family Comprehensive Cancer Center, San Francisco, CA

-Dr Rugo is a member of the Breast Oncology Core Committee of the Alliance for Clinical Trials in Oncology Network, where she is the principal investigator of CALGB 40502, a now fully accrued phase III trial comparing novel chemotherapy agents in the treatment of advanced breast cancer.
+Hope S Rugo, MD, FASCO, is a Clinical Professor of Medicine in the Division of Hematology and Oncology at the University of California San Francisco (UCSF) in San Francisco, California.
+She currently serves as the Director of the Breast Oncology and Clinical Trials Education department at UCSF.
+She graduated with a summa cum laude undergraduate degree from Tufts University in Boston, MA, received her MD from the University of Pennsylvania School of Medicine in Philadelphia, PA, and completed both a residency in internal medicine and a fellowship in hematology and oncology at the UCSF.
+Dr Rugo completed a two-year post-doctoral fellowship in immunology at Stanford University in Palo Alto, CA. Dr Rugo is a member of the Breast Oncology Core Committee of the Alliance for Clinical Trials in Oncology Network, where she is the principal investigator of CALGB 40502, a now fully accrued phase III trial comparing novel chemotherapy agents in the treatment of advanced breast cancer.
 She is an investigator in the Bay Area Spore at UCSF's Carol Franc Buck Breast Cancer Center and the principal investigator of a number of clinical trials testing new treatment approaches for breast cancer.
 She is actively involved as a member of various associations and organizations in oncology such as the American Society of Clinical Oncology (ASCO), and the National Comprehensive Cancer Network (NCCN) Guidelines Committee.
 She has published many peer-reviewed papers and has given presentations on a variety of cancer-related topics.

 Mina S. Sedrak, MD, MS